napari/napari.github.io/dev/_sources/roadmaps/active_roadmap.md

 The following items are active priorities for the project:

-* Shape triangulation performance
-* Hub-lite: a community built and managed alternative to the napari hub
+* Improvements to the plugin manifest & its implementation
 * Modular canvas (API foundational work)
 * Decoupling library from application design
 * Sustaining the project

+The following items were completed recently:

+* Shape triangulation performance
+* Hub-lite: a community built and managed alternative to the napari hub

 Our next priorities are:

 * Multi-canvas (foundational work)
-* Improvements to the plugin manifest (technical design)
 * Core functionality for grouping of layers
 * Instanced rendering performance
 * Performance under core library